saint11/DeadWeight/source/index.md

   - **A:** Flail (STR 2X+2), forbidden scriptures (holy symbol), leather trench coat (1 [AP]{.tip}), 3d6 silver coins.
   - **B:** War hammer (STR 1P+3), Ancient talisman (holy symbol), Ud6 flasks of holy water, thick cloak (1 [AP]{.tip}), 3d6 silver coins.
   - **C:** Notched whip (DEX 1R+2B), torture equipment, rope, book of sins (holy symbol), tattered cloak, 1d6 coins.

+Clerics must choose a god to follow, you can see the list of gods in the [Blacksalt book](./blacksalt.html#gods).
+Clerics must also choose a number of prayers equal to their **presence score** from the [basic prayers list](#prayers-list) or from their god's prayers.
+Write them down in your character sheet under the "spells and prayers" section.

 <pagebreak>